Regulus343/Fractal/readme.md

 <a name="command-line-installation"></a>
 ## Command Line Installation

-Run the following from the command line:

-	php artisan fractal:install

-Fractal should now be installed.

 **Register service provider and set up alias:**

-Now, all you have to do is register the service provider, set up Fractal's alias in `app/config/app.php`, and publish the assets.
+Now, all you have to do is register the service provider, set up Fractal's alias in `app/config/app.php`, publish the assets, and run the install command.
 Add this to the `providers` array:

 	'Regulus\Fractal\FractalServiceProvider',

 And add this to the `aliases` array:

 	'CMS' => 'Regulus\Fractal\Fractal',

+**Run the install command:**

+	php artisan fractal:install

+Fractal should now be installed.

 You may now skip ahead to the [Composer Package Installation for Authentication](#auth-composer-package-installation) section.